CodingLawyerX/weobject/README.md

-#weobject (version 0.1)
+# weobject (version 0.1)

-We Object to the Training of Your New AI Model With Our Personal Data!
+## We Object to the Training of Your New AI Model With Our Personal Data!

+### The Legal Reality
+Meta, Google, OpenAI, Microsoft, X and other tech giants train their AI models on your personal data.

+They base this on GDPR Article 6(1)(f) "legitimate interest", although this is not a valid legal basis for most cases of AI-training.
+Despite this legal boundary, they are proceeding anyway, betting that most people won't object.
+Once your data is absorbed into their models, it's too late—the damage is done and cannot be undone.

+### Why You Must Act Now
+- **Prevention is the Only Solution**: After your data trains their models, almost no technical solution exists to remove its influence
+- **They're Betting on Your Silence**: These companies are deliberately moving forward, counting on mass inaction
+- **Your Rights Are Being Trampled**: The fundamental right to control your personal data is being systematically violated
+- **Billion-Dollar Profit from Your Personal Life**: Your intimate posts, photos, and communications become corporate assets without compensation
+- **Permanent Digital Shadow**: AI systems will forever contain and potentially misuse traces of your personal information

+### Our Position
-We object because we are not objects.
+**We object because we are not objects.**

-Rather we are subjects with data subject rights (Art.
-8 EU Charter of Fundamental Rights & GDPR).
+We are subjects with enforceable data subject rights guaranteed by Article 8 of the EU Charter of Fundamental Rights and the GDPR.

-All you have to do to object is use the e-mail templates and address it to the platforms concerned.
+### Take Immediate Action
+1. Use our ready-made GDPR objection template
+2. Send it directly to every platform where you have accounts

-You can find the addresses of the most relevant platforms in the .csv file.
+3. Most platform email addresses are provided in the attached .csv file

-If you have multiple accounts registered with the same e-mail you can write one generic e-mail putting all the recipients' e-mails in BCC.
+4. For multiple accounts: send one email with all platforms in BCC to simplify the process

+### Your Data, Your Choice
+The law is on your side, but only you better assert your rights to maintain control of your digital identity.

+### In case of Pushback
-P.S.
-If this repo were to be taken offline we will upload it on our homepage again www.simpliant.eu.
+If this repository faces takedown attempts, we will immediately restore it at [www.simpliant.eu](https://www.simpliant.eu).

 # Objection under GDPR